Last Updated Wednesday, October 4, 2017 01:12:07 PM

 The JSE issues guidance letters on matters dealing with administrative issues, procedures and guidance on specific listings requirements.

-These guidance letters have been included in the Listings requirements, available on the JSE website.
+These guidance letters are included in the Listings requirements, available on the JSE website.